gemini-hlsw/lucuma-tmp-api/docs/ObserveOdbInteraction.md

 }
 ```

-This step ID in the record is needed for sending step and dataset events.
+The step ID in the record is needed for sending step and dataset events.

 ```
 {